Sidd140303/Music-Player/README.md

 ## Overview

 This project is a fully functional music player built using React.
 It includes essential features such as play and pause, as well as basic controls typical of a music player.
 The application also displays top music charts.
 However, some functionalities are limited due to the usage of a free API with restricted calls.

+"IF YOU ARE FACING ANY ISSUE REGARDING THIS PROJECT CLICK HERE : [https://excalidraw.com/#json=X9ulO-v6q6Hz-Km8h6gH6,cjfj9RZxPekc-xjBwrtdDQ]

 ## Features